 For any STA using 10 MHz channel spacing, the transmitted spectral density shall have a 0 dBr bandwidth not exceeding 9 MHz and shall not exceed the spectrum mask created using the permitted power spectral density levels listed in Table D-6 (Spectrum mask data for 10 MHz channel spacing) for the transmit power class of the STA.

-For any STA using 20 MHz channel spacing complying with transmit power class A, B, C and D, the transmitted spectral density shall have a 0 dBr bandwidth not exceeding 18 MHz and shall not exceed the spectrum mask created using the permitted power spectral density levels listed in Table D-7 (Spectrum mask data for 20 MHz channel spacing) for the transmit power class of the STA.
+For any STA using 20 MHz channel spacing complying with transmit power class A, B and D, the transmitted spectral density shall have a 0 dBr bandwidth not exceeding 18 MHz and shall not exceed the spectrum mask created using the permitted power spectral density levels listed in Table D-7 (Spectrum mask data for 20 MHz channel spacing) for the transmit power class of the STA.

-For any STA using 20 MHz channel spacing complying with transmit power class C2, the transmitted spectral density shall have a 0 dBr bandwidth not exceeding 19 MHz and shall not exceed the spectrum mask created using the permitted power spectral density levels listed in Table D-8 (Spectrum mask data for 20 MHz channel spacing for transmit power class C2).
-Note that transmit power class C2 complies with the transmit power limitation of transmit power class C as listed in Table D-3 (Maximum STA transmit power classification for the 5.85–5.925 GHz band in the United States) (#1454)
+For any STA using 20 MHz channel spacing complying with transmit power class C, two transmit spectrum masks, C and C2, are defined.
+The transmitted spectral density of the spectral mask C shall have a 0 dBr bandwidth not exceeding 18 MHz and shall not exceed the spectrum mask created using the permitted power spectral density levels listed in Table D-7 (Spectrum mask data for 20 MHz channel spacing).
+The transmitted spectral density of the spectral mask C2 shall have a 0 dBr bandwidth not exceeding 19 MHz and shall not exceed the spectrum mask created using the permitted power spectral density levels listed in Table D-8 (Spectrum mask C2 data for 20 MHz channel spacing for transmit power class C). (#1454)

 TGbd Editor: Please make the following changes in Table D-8